 3 Ways Automation Will Spark the Next Generation of Shared Services

-Three things to keep an eye out for regarding automation and the evolution of shared services talent:
+Here are the top 3 things to keep an eye out for regarding automation and the evolution of shared services talent:

-- A New Talent Profile
+A New Talent Profile

-- Shared Services as Expert Consultants
+Shared Services as Expert Consultants

 A New Focus for the Service Center